Strategic Plan (2025–2030)

 - Foster collaborative research with other departments, universities, and industry

-- Invest in advanced research infrastructure (e.g., laboratories, equipment) to establish cutting-edge pharmaceutical research centers such as Nano and advanced drug delivery institute, neuropharmacology, cardiac & vascular pharmacology, and computational drug design and modeling lab.
+- Invest in advanced research infrastructure (e.g., laboratories, equipment) to establish cutting-edge pharmaceutical research centers such as Nano and an advanced drug delivery institute, neuropharmacology, cardiac & vascular pharmacology, and a computational drug design and modeling lab.

-C. Industry and Community Engagement
+4.3 Industry and Community Engagement

-- Goal: Build strategic partnerships with the pharmaceutical industry and local healthcare organizations.
+Goal: Build strategic partnerships with the pharmaceutical industry and local healthcare organizations.

 - Collaborate with pharmaceutical companies for internships, funding opportunities, and research collaborations.

-- Offer consultancy services to the pharmaceutical and healthcare industries on drug formulation development, ex-vivo cell lines, and in-vivo animal model studies.
+- Offer consultancy services to the pharmaceutical and healthcare industries on drug formulation development, ex vivo cell lines, and in vivo animal model studies.

 - Engage with community health organizations to promote public health initiatives, such as vaccination campaigns and chronic disease management programs.